Starý Jičín: Geography

 Starý Jičín is located about 3 km west of Nový Jičín.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the mountain Petřkovická hora at 608 m above sea level.
 A dominant feature located just above the village is the hill Starojický kopec at 496 m.

 History

 The first written mention of Jičín is from 1240, when the castle was mentioned.
 The castle was built here in the late 12th or in the early 13th century, originally as a guard castle on the Amber Road.
 The nearby market village was established soon after the castle.

 Transport

-The I/48 road (the unfinished section of the D48 motorway, part of the European route E462), which connects the D1 motorway with Frýdek-Místek, passes through the municipality.
+The I/48 road (the unfinished section of the D48 motorway, part of the European route E462), which connects the D1 motorway with Frýdek-Místek, runs through the municipality.